-Tensions Grow Over Case That Sparked Hong Kong Protests
+Taiwan Asks for Return of Murder Suspect and His Confession

 Chan, 20, wrote a letter to the Hong Kong government on Friday confirming his decision to hand himself over to Taiwan authorities and asking the Hong Kong government to help him make arrangements to get to Taiwan.
 He has served 18 months behind bars on charges related to the theft of the victim’s property.

-According to Hong Kong’s South China Morning Post newspaper, Chan admitted to killing his girlfriend and disposing of her body while on a trip to Taiwan in February 2018.
+According to the South China Morning Post newspaper, Chan admitted to killing his girlfriend and disposing of her body while on a trip to Taiwan in February 2018.
 She had told Chan prior to the trip that she was pregnant, but while in Taiwan told him that the father of her unborn child was her ex-boyfriend, the Post says.
 Chan fled home to Hong Kong after the incident.
 Authorities in Hong Kong say they do not have enough evidence to charge him with the murder.

 Hong Kong’s leader, Chief Executive Carrie Lam, used the case to justify an attempt to rush through a bill that would have allowed the transfer of criminal suspects to jurisdictions with which the territory has no extradition agreement.
 But the proposed legislation would have also allowed suspects to be sent to mainland China, which raised alarm bells with Hongkongers, who worried that the law would be used by Beijing round up dissidents and critics of the communist regime.